 How Do Addicts Behave in Relationships?

 Being in a relationship with an addict can be both physically and mentally exhausting.
-A common sign of addiction is secretive behavior, and individuals get very good at hiding their substance abuse from friends and family.
+A common sign of addiction is secretive behavior, and individuals get very good at hiding their substance use from friends and family.
 Eventually, the signs of addiction will surpass an their ability to hide drug or alcohol use.

 Below are a few behavioral indications that your loved one may be suffering from dependency or addiction.